Soundtrack 2 My Life: Content

 "Soundtrack 2 My Life" is the vibrant opening to Cudi's dreamland, as he raps about the work ethic of his mother, the death of his father, and the subsequent depression that came to consume him.
 It's a prelude of what's to come: the pain, the loss, the feelings of insignificance, and the boundless introspection.
 His lyrics on the track contain various musical and popular culture references, including those to the song "99 Problems", rapper Jay-Z, mentor Kanye West, the 80s sitcom Charles in Charge, the Pink Floyd album The Dark Side of the Moon, and the movie The Sixth Sense.

-Critical reception

-David Jeffries of AllMusic wrote, "What follow is Pink Floyd-styled story where the real world pain of ‘Soundtrack 2 My Life’ mutates into sci-fi fantasies from the dark side of the moon.

 Commercial performance

 Upon the release of the featuring album, "Soundtrack 2 My Life" peaked at number five on the US Billboard Bubbling Under Hot 100.
+On March 13, 2019, the song was certified double platinum by the RIAA, for sales of over two million copies in the United States.

+In other media

+The song was the theme song to MTV's World of Jenks.